NBISweden/aida-data-hub/README.md

-# aidadatahub
+# aida-data-hub
-AIDA Data Hub Scrum team board
+Backend repo for issues managed on the zenhub board for the AIDA Data Hub Scrum team.